Simple things you can do to help treat your keratosis pilaris and get healthier skin! Help get rid of those pesky bumps

 You can’t fix it, but you can improve it.

 There are prescription creams your doctor can prescribe to you.
 I have opted to just do what we can to mitigate the problem with over-the-counter solutions.

 I figured since it is worsened by dry skin, a good effort would be to alleviate the dry skin.
 Our pediatrician agreed.
 You can do that with (this post contains affiliate links.
 This does not increase your cost):

-- Essential Oils (lavendar is a good one)
+- Essential Oils (lavender is a good one)

 - Lotions (I think good lotion varies from skin to skin.
-I really like St. Ives 24 Hour Moisture.
+I really like Jergens Ultra Healing.
 My kids have also used Vanicream and that works well).

 Keratosis pilaris is something you have to accept in life, but there are a few simple things you can do to help minimize the symptoms.
 Give it a try and I am sure you will see improvement!